clemenssielaff/notf/pynotf/pynotf/logic.md

 First off, reading the state of the Circuit does not pose any problem whatsoever.
 This is an easy one.

-Updating any value within the Circuit are also trivial.
-Whenever a Switch gets a new Value from a Signal, it should be able to use it to update its own state before deciding how, to whom and if to emit a new Signal to the connected Receivers.
+Updating any value within the Circuit is also trivial.
+Whenever an Operator gets a new Value from a Signal, it should be able to use it to update its own state before deciding how, to whom and if to emit a new Signal to the connected Receivers.
 Updates must be immediate to have any meaningful impact on the Circuit.

-Creating and Deleting connections however, is where we started to encounter non-trivial questions.
+Creating and Deleting connections however is where we started to encounter non-trivial questions.
 Let's take the following toy problem:

 ```
     A +-------> B